smusleh/MSLP/README.md

 * TEST_01: Testset_01:
          Independent dataset files used for testing only.
 * Train: Training Dataset:
-         Contains all five Fasta Sequence Files used to train MLP models.
+         Contains all five Fasta Sequence Files used to train MSLP models.
 The fifth one is a combination of all Fastafiles.

 ## Code Folder:
 * Shap analysis Jupyter Notebook